 It will obviously vary by application, but ideally you want to make sure you have covered your most frequently used functionality & flows AND all of your most critical business test cases.

 Great question.
-Most teams have engaged in some level of attempting to automate their tests.
+Most teams have engaged in some level of attempts at automating their tests.
 For those who have, you've no doubt run into the challenges of creating, maintaining & scaling these tests.

 The sad reality is legacy test automation approaches do not scale.
 Your application development will always outpace your ability to cover new functionality while maintaining flaky test suites.
 Legacy test automation approaches are a Sisyphean task!